cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/artifacts.rst

 portions of the version are optional, though it is suggested that you have them conform to standard versioning schemes.
 The major, minor, and fix portions of the version must be numeric.
 The suffix can be any of the acceptable characters.
 For example, ``'3.2.0-SNAPSHOT'`` is a valid artifact version, with a major version of 3, minor version of 2, fix version of 0, and suffix of ``SNAPSHOT``.

 The **artifact scope** is either ``'user'`` or ``'system'``.
 An artifact in the *'user'* scope is added by users through the CLI or RESTful API.
 A *'user'* artifact belongs in a namespace and cannot be accessed in another namespace.
 A *'system'* artifact is an artifact that is available across all namespaces.
-It is added by placing the artifact in a special directory on either the CDAP Master node(s) or the Standalone CDAP of the CDAP SDK.
+It is added by placing the artifact in a special directory on either the CDAP Master node(s) or the CDAP Local Sandbox.

 Once added to CDAP, an *Artifact* cannot be modified unless it is a **snapshot artifact.**
 An *Artifact* is a snapshot artifact if the version suffix begins with ``SNAPSHOT``.
 For example,